tc39/proposal-temporal/docs/timezone.md

 If the result is earlier or later than the range that `Temporal.Instant` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then a `RangeError` will be thrown, no matter the value of `disambiguation`.

+When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation calls `timeZone.getPossibleInstantsFor()`, and if there is more than one possible instant, uses `disambiguation` to pick which one to return.

 ### timeZone.**getPossibleInstantsFor**(_dateTime_: Temporal.DateTime | object | string) : array&lt;Temporal.Instant&gt;

 **Parameters:**